rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 <h2 id="editor">Your Editor</h2>

 Once that's done, you can set up your preferred editor.
 Far be it from us to tell you what editor you use -- people get really attached to these things for some reason.
-An informal straw poll shows that many Metasloit developers use [vim](http://www.vim.org/), some use [Rubymine](https://www.jetbrains.com/ruby/), and a few use [emacs](http://i.imgur.com/dljEqtL.gif).
+An informal straw poll shows that many Metasloit developers use [vim](http://www.vim.org/), some use [Rubymine](https://www.jetbrains.com/ruby/), and a few use [emacs](http://i.imgur.com/dljEqtL.gif) or [Sublime Text](http://www.sublimetext.com/) 2 (or 3), for which [here](https://gist.github.com/kernelsmith/5308291) is some helpful awesomesauce similar to what's below.
 For this document, let's say you're a vim kind of person, since it's free.

 First, get vim, your usual way.
 Vim-gnome is a pretty safe bet.